open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Background box__

-__Tip__ -- You can prepare your loop table in your favorite spreadsheet program and copy-paste it into the `loop` variable table.
+__Tip__ -- You can prepare your loop table in your favorite spreadsheet program and copy-paste it into the LOOP variable table.

 __Tip__ -- You can specify your loop table in a separate file (in `.xlsx` or `.csv`) format, and use this file directly.
 To do so, select 'file' under 'Source'.